brand909/Navigation/README.md

 pip install .
 #

 4.)
-Create an IPython kernel for the drlnd environment.
+Create an IPython kernel for the drlnd environment:
 #
 python -m ipykernel install --user --name drlnd --display-name "drlnd"
 #

 5.)
-Before running code in a notebook, change the kernel to match the drlnd environment by using the drop-down Kernel menu.
+Before running code in a notebook, change the kernel to match the drlnd environment by using the drop-down Kernel menu:

 ![](uploads/kernel.png)

 ### Implementation